 Full Maintenance Gardening &Landscaping is an expert in Turf Renovation and Lawn Repair.
 We have been perfecting lawns in the Pacific Northwest for over 27 years.
-We are members of the Washington Association of Landscape Professionals (WALP) and recipients of the Distinction Award for “Best Design and Build” for the Parsons Residence.
+We are members of the Northwest Turfgrass Association and a recipient of the Washington Association of Landscape Professionals (WALP) Distinction Award for “Best Design and Build” for the Parsons Residence.

 What is Turf Renovation?

 According to the University of Minnesota, lawn renovation involves repairing a lawn area that is bare, covered with weeds or damaged from drought, shade or wear.
 Turf Renovation should be considered if any of the following conditions exist in your yard:

 - Dead areas or sparse growth

 - Soft and spongy

 - Excessive broad leaved weeds